A simple and delicious snack, side dish, picnic meal, lunchbox staple, and more — Jumeok Bap (Korean Rice Balls) always taste good!

-What is Jumeok Bap?
+What are Korean Rice Balls or Jumeok Bap?

 Ingredients:

-- Short Grain Rice.
+- Short-Grain Rice.
 Also called sushi rice.
-Short grain rice is sticky and perfect for rolling into Korean rice balls.
+Short-grain rice is sticky and perfect for rolling into Korean rice balls.
 (And Gimbap!)

 - Kimchi + Kimchi Juice.
 Adds lots of flavor and probiotic goodness.